haijin-development/php-tools/README.md

 This library is under active development and no stable version was released yet.

-If you like it a lot you may contribute by financing its development.
-Please contact us by email.
+If you like it a lot you may contribute by [financing](https://github.com/haijin-development/support-haijin-development) its development.

 ## Table of contents